LeeyaD/rb120/prep_written.md

 leeya = Human.new
 p leeya.exercise
 ```

-@@number_of_objects
-# -->> @@variables store the state of the class, are scoped at the class-level and can be accessed by both instance & class methods.
+Class variables have `@@` appended to the front of the variable name.
+They store the state of the class, are scoped at the class-level and can be accessed by both instance & class methods.

 ```ruby #class variable
 class Human
   @@number_of_humans = 0